 Simon is a dual qualified lawyer (solicitor and barrister) and an editor of the leading academic textbook on the UK Proceeds of Crime Act 2002 – Mitchell Taylor & Talbot “Confiscation and the Proceeds of Crime” published by Sweet & Maxwell – in which he writes the “Investigations” chapter.

-Prior to joining FRA, Simon gained invaluable experience as a trial lawyer with 15 years’ experience of jury, appellate and tribunal advocacy, prosecuting cases on behalf of UK enforcement agencies, including the Serious Fraud Office, and defending corporates and individuals faced with complex white-collar crime, money laundering, tax and professional disciplinary matters.
-Simon has also served as head of Weil Gotshal & Manges’ London White Collar practice and prior to qualifying as a lawyer, Simon worked in-house at a global investment bank.
+Prior to joining FRA, Simon gained invaluable experience as a trial lawyer with 15 years’ experience of jury, appellate and tribunal advocacy.
+He prosecuted cases on behalf of UK enforcement agencies, including the Serious Fraud Office, and defended corporates and individuals faced with complex white-collar crime, money laundering, tax and professional disciplinary matters.
+Simon has also served as head of Weil Gotshal & Manges’ London White Collar practice.
+Prior to qualifying as a lawyer, Simon worked in-house at a global investment bank.